 By Kintetsu Railways

 The one way journey from Nagoya Station to Shiroko Station takes 40 minutes and costs 1720 yen by limited express train (tokkyu) or 50 minutes and 820 yen by express train (kyuko).
-Kintetsu trains are covered by the Kintetsu Rail Pass, but not by the Japan Rail Pass.
+Kintetsu trains are not covered by the Japan Rail Pass.

 By Kintetsu Railways

-There are two limited express train connections per hour from Osaka-Namba Station to Shiroko Station (100 minutes, 3120 yen one way, covered by the Kintetsu Rail Pass).
+There are two limited express train connections per hour from Osaka-Namba Station to Shiroko Station (100 minutes, 3120 yen one way).
 One is direct, while the other requires a transfer at Tsu Station along the way.
 Seat reservations are mandatory.
-From Shiroko Station, it is a 20 minute bus ride to the circuit (390 yen one way).
+From Shiroko Station, it is a 20 minute bus ride to the circuit (400 yen one way).

 The train journey from Osaka-Namba to Shiroko Station can also be done by slower express trains, in which case the one way fare is only 1800 yen, but the trip takes about 2.5 hours and usually requires two transfers along the way.